STERILE DOSAGE FORM

 - Intrathecal injections

--these are made into subarchnoid space that ventricle in an emergency only
+-these are made into subarachnoid space that ventricle in an emergency only

--this route is used for giving spinal anaesthesia.
+-this route is used for giving spinal anesthesia.

 - intracisternal injection